 While the tour doesn’t visit inside any of the monuments in Cordoba, it provides visitors with a fantastic introduction to the city, showing you where all the main sites are as well as providing in-depth historical context of the city and its key attractions as well as local recommendations!

 The tour runs daily and lasts approximately 2.5 hours.
-They advise to book online to confirm your spot.
+They advise you to book online to confirm your spot.
 As with all free walking tours, make sure to tip the guide at the end of your tour if you enjoy it as that is how the tour guides make their living!

 If you can’t make it on the free walking tour or want a longer tour that includes entrance into some of the city’s sites, then this 4-hour guided walking tour is a good option.